xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

 ## Example analysis

 In this example, we will have a closer look at some WRF output data generated by downscaling the [CMIP6 GCM](https://mpimet.mpg.de/en/science/projects/integrated-activities/translate-to-englisch-cmip6-das-gekoppelte-modellvergleichsprojekt) data to higher spatial resolutions.
-This Coupled Model Intercomparison Project phase 6 (CMIP6) provides scientific input to the 6th assessment report of the IPCC ([IPCC AR6](https://www.ipcc.ch/report/ar6/wg1/)).
+The Coupled Model Intercomparison Project phase 6 (CMIP6) provides scientific input to the 6th assessment report of the IPCC ([IPCC AR6](https://www.ipcc.ch/report/ar6/wg1/)).
 There, the CMIP-models are used to analyze the impact of different forcings on the climate system and predict future climate change given different scenarios.

 For the purposes of our example, let's imagine that one wishes to investigate how climate change could affect the jet stream in the California region in different climate change scenarios.
 In earlier IPCC reports, said scenarios would only be differentiated by different Representative Concentration Pathways (RCP), modeling different radiative forcings due to greenhouse gases, aerosols and other factors.
 However, one major critique of this framework was that it excluded a whole dimension of socioeconomic and political developments.
 Since AR5, this dimension is included using so-called [Shared Socioeconomic Pathways (SSP)](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change/).
 For the sake of this analysis. we pick two different scenarios which one might want to compare, namely SSP2-4.5 (SSP2, `4.5 W/m^2` forcing in 2100) and SSP5-8.5 (SSP5, `8.5 W/m^2` forcing in 2100).

 In order to be able to easily access this data, we are using an [`intake`](https://intake.readthedocs.io/en/latest/) catalog.
 This catalog points to [`kerchunk`](https://fsspec.github.io/kerchunk/) metadata which in turn points to an [Open Data AWS bucket](https://registry.opendata.aws/wrf-cmip6/).
-This allows us to read a large multi-file collection of netcdf4 files as if they were a single [Zarr store](https://zarr.readthedocs.io/en/stable/) concatenated over time (and this indeed uses an `xr.open_dataset` call with the `zarr` engine behind the scenes).
+This allows us to read a large multi-file collection of NetCDF files as if they were a single [Zarr store](https://zarr.readthedocs.io/en/stable/) concatenated over time (and this indeed uses an `xr.open_dataset` call with the `zarr` engine behind the scenes).

 ```python
 import intake